LivePersonInc/developer-center/pages/documents/RealTimeData/OperationalRealtimeAPI/overview.md

 * Monitor performance at account level, skill level or agent level.

 _Note: LiveEngage and our report builder functionality provide you with a slew of reports and dashboards.
-Before you invest time in developing your own dashboards, we recommend that you first review what’s available to ensure your needs are not already met out of the box.
-For more info on our report builder, please [click here](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/AM/Report+Builder+User+Guide.pdf)._
+Before you invest time in developing your own dashboards, we recommend that you first review what’s available to ensure your needs are not already met out of the box._

 ### Getting Started